learlab/entroprisal/README.md

 `huggingface-hub` is used for faster downloads with caching (recommended)

-`spacy` is used for classifying content words vs. function words in your target text
+`spacy` is used for classifying content words vs. function words in your target text and for tokenization.

 If using SpaCy, you will need to download a SpaCy language model as well: